PND3v/Xmas/README.md

 # My Christmas List
 This list will be updated over time.
+I understand not all items are able to ship before Christmas, and that's okay with me.
 Clothing prices marked __!__ are not final.

 -----
 ## Dark Skully